-This sub-component is based on the "Rigidity of Hours Index" in the World Bank's Doing Business, uses the following five components: (1) whether there are restrictions on night work; (2) whether there are restrictions on holiday work; (3) whether the length of the work week can be 5.5 days or longer; (4) whether there are restrictions on overtime work; and (5) whether the average paid annual leave is 21 working days or more.
+This sub-component is based on the "Employing Labor" section in the World Bank's Doing Business, uses the following five components: (1) whether there are restrictions on night work; (2) whether there are restrictions on holiday work; (3) whether the length of the work week can be 5.5 days or longer; (4) whether there are restrictions on overtime work; and (5) whether the average paid annual leave is 21 working days or more.
 For each question, when the regulations apply, a score of 1 is given.
 If there are no restrictions, the economy receives a score of 0.
 The zero-to-10 rating is based on how many of these regulations are in place: 0 regulations results in a rating of 10; 1 regulation results in a rating of 8; and so on.
+Source World Bank, Doing Business.